If you buy something through my links, I may earn a commission (at no extra cost to you).

 - Load up during the free hotel breakfast

-If you want to drink more than that without blowing an entire paycheck then do what the Icelanders do: buy a bottle from a liquor store (or duty-free upon landing) and pre-game at the hotel before going out.
-Hint: bars and clubs start hopping around 1am so plan accordingly.
+If you want to drink more without blowing an entire paycheck then do what the Icelanders do: buy a bottle from a liquor store (or duty-free upon landing) and pre-game at the hotel before going out.

 Tours/Activities: Is Iceland Expensive in this Category?

 Reykjavik is a small city and you can see it all in a day or two (less if you don’t enjoy museums).
-Because of this, most visitors plan to take a few day trips to make the most of their visit while still being able to return to great restaurants, nightlife, shopping, and comfortable hotels in the city overnight.
+Because of this, most visitors spend most of their time road-tripping through the country or taking day trips outside of Reykjavik (while still returning for restaurants, nightlife, and comfortable hotels in the city).

 When you’re ready to leave on day trips, plan on traveling independently.
 If you’re checking out guided day tours before your visit to get a feel on prices, Iceland will seem incredibly expensive.